mhmdhatefi/speedbot/README.md

 # SpeedBot

-Telegram bot to sell OpenVPN access.
+A simple Telegram bot to sell OpenVPN.